idan/autoenvfish/README.md

 # AutoenvFish

-Directory-based environments for fish, inspired by Kenneth Reitz's [autoenv].
+Directory-based environments for [fish shell], inspired by Kenneth Reitz's [autoenv].
 If you miss that from your bash-using days, then miss it no longer.

 ## What is it?